Angel In-the-Making: Hang Yan Hospital staff

 A new male intern nurse in the Accident and Emergency unit.
 Patrick Ko's best friend who likes to make Youtube videos with him.
 He wants to be a singer and Ray reports him when he tries to pass a demo CD to patient Chi Lung, who is a newbie pop singer.
-He later has the opportunity to become a singer but can't choose between becoming a nurse or pursuing his dream of becoming a singer.
+He later has the opportunity to become a singer but cannot choose between becoming a nurse or pursuing his dream of becoming a singer.